apache/sling-org-apache-sling-servlet-helpers/README.md

 ## InternalRequest helpers

-The `InternalRequest` class uses either a `SlingRequestProcessor` to execute internal requests using the full Sling request processing pipeline, or a `ServletResolver` to resolve and call a Servlet or Script directly.
+The internal request helpers use either a `SlingRequestProcessor` to execute internal requests using the full Sling request processing pipeline, or a `ServletResolver` to resolve and call a Servlet or Script directly.